abusse/Sunshine/README.md

 - `assets/apps.json` is an [example](README.md#application-list) of a list of applications that are started just before running a stream
 - Sunshine can only access microphones on macOS due to system limitations.
 To stream system audio use [Soundflower](https://github.com/mattingalls/Soundflower) or [BlackHole](https://github.com/ExistentialAudio/BlackHole) and select their sink as audio device in `sunshine.conf`

+### Usage & Limitations:
+- left ALT-Key is mapped to CMD-Key, right ALT-Key is mapped to Option-Key
+- Gamepads are not supported

 ## Windows 10

 ### Requirements: